aerolona-dev/aerolona-dev/README.md

 - 👋 Hi, I’m @aerolona-dev
-- 👀 I’m interested in Python and Automation
+- 👀 I’m interested in Front-End
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML, CSS, JS
 - 💞️ I’m looking to collaborate on fun projects
-- 📫 How to reach me: @ctnayt at Twitter.
+- 📫 How to reach me: here!?